sateeshperi/nextflow_varcal/nextflow/nextflow_modules.md

 >*/
 >```

-Update the `nextflow.config` to add the following specifications and save.
+Update the `nextflow.config` in the `/workspace/nextflow_tutorial/` directory to add the following specifications and save.

 >```bash
 >/*